How Phishing Scammers Work

 - any other personally identifiable information

 If an email looks suspicious or is from an unknown source, don’t provide any information, open any attachments or click on any links, even if the email threatens to close or suspend your account or states your account has been compromised.
 Opening attachments or clicking links could download spyware to your computer or mobile device.
+Instead, before responding or disclosing any information, research and contact the organizations using trusted contact information.
+Use an alternative method like calling the phone number listed on the official website.
+If the communication proposes to come, for example, from your insurance or bank, call the number listed on your card.

 What to Do If You Suspect You’re a Victim